SAP-samples/teched2025-XP265/exercises/ex2/README.md

 Transform from blind faith to data-driven confidence by championing SAP BTP's enterprise observability capabilities.
 You'll dive deep into your incident management application's runtime behavior, learning to interpret the signals that separate healthy systems from those heading toward failure.

 **Operational Intelligence Toolkit:**
-- **SAP Cloud ALM Central Observability** - See your application through actual user experiences and catch performance degradation before complaints arrive
+- **SAP Cloud ALM - Central Observability** - See your application through actual user experiences and catch performance degradation before complaints arrive - related to **problem detection**
-- **SAP Cloud Logging Analytics** - Decode system state from log patterns and trace distributed requests across your microservices architecture
+- **SAP Cloud Logging - Local Observability** - Decode system state from log patterns and trace distributed requests across your microservices architecture - related to **problem resolution**

 **The Stakes:**
 When your system goes public and real users start creating incidents, you need to distinguish between normal traffic spikes and actual problems.
 Champion these observability tools now, because during a production incident, your monitoring dashboards become your mission control center.